wely/DevCamp/HOL/dotnet/02-modern-cloud-apps/README.md

 1. Select Add > Rest API client
 1. In the Swagger URL field paste the value for the `INCIDENT_API_URL`
 1. Append `/swagger/docs/v1` to the URL
-1. For the Client Namespace, enter IncidentAPI and click OK.
-This will download the definition for the API and install some nuget packages.
+1. For the Client Namespace, enter **IncidentAPI** and click OK.
+This will download the definition for the API and install nuget packages for Microsoft.Rest.
+It will also create the IncidentAPI client proxy classes and models.

     ![image](./media/image-13.png)